-messaging, voice or video calls with other users of this service.120 Users' identifiers used in instant messengers are generally proprietary to the provider offering the service, or can use E.164 numbering resources merely as an identifier (i.e. not to connect or enable communication with other number-based ICS).121 On the other hand, email services provide users with a unique email address that can be reached by all email users, regardless of the address provider.
+NI-ICS includes for example instant messengers, video conferencing and email services.
+Instant messengers generally provide functionalities whereby users can communicate via text messaging, voice or video calls with other users of this service.128 Users' identifiers used in instant messengers are generally proprietary to the provider offering the service, or can use E.164 numbering resources merely as an identifier (i.e. not to connect or enable communication with other number-based ICS).129 On the other hand, email services provide users with a unique email address that can be reached by all email users, regardless of the address provider.

 High collective switching costs and network effects (increasing efficiencies of few providers or standards) may hinder the emergence or growth of rival messengers.
 Although multi-homing is possible (e.g. use of several instant messaging services) and used by consumers at a certain extent, direct network effects in combination with closed de facto standards favour dominant instant messaging services.
-There is also evidence of strong consumer inertia resulting in low switching.122
+There is also evidence of strong consumer inertia resulting in low switching.130 This situation may also lead to the imposition of terms and